Analysis | Fact-checking Trump’s call to the Georgia secretary of state

 “I think it’s pretty clear that we won.
 We won very substantially in Georgia.”

 No, Trump lost.
-Joe Biden has been certified as the winner of the state, after two recounts.
+President-elect Joe Biden has been certified as the winner of the state, after two recounts.

 “You even see it by rally size, frankly.
 We’d be getting 25-30,000 people a rally, and the competition would get less than 100 people.
 And it never made sense.”